 Expecting Mamas – wondering what to pack in your hospital bag?
-Look no further.
-We’ve put together our faves so you’ll be prepared to welcome your little one.
+Look no further than our Baby Hospital Bag Checklist.
+We’ve put together our favorite hospital bag essentials so you’ll be prepared to welcome your little one.

-Childbirth is incredible and amazing.
+Childbirth is incredible and amazing, but it can also seem overwhelming.
 Growing and delivering a human being is an experience like no other.
 What we’ve noticed though, is that most people forget to mention the less glamorous, but very REAL parts of childbirth.
-Our list covers the comfort basics and also some nice to haves for your recovery after labor and delivery.
+Our Hospital Bag Checklist covers the essentials and comfort basics, along with some nice-to-haves for your postpartum recovery after labor and delivery.

 Below are items that we like to consider comfort basics.

 - Lip balm – a little happiness for your dry, chapped lips

 - Flip flops or comfy socks – for walking around the hospital room and hallways